Enter to Win our $200 Grand Prize

 Writing for Peace challenges young writers (ages 13-19) to expand their empathy skills by researching an unfamiliar culture and writing from the point-of-view of a character within that new world, while exploring social, political, and environmental pressures, and universal themes.

-- Winners will be announced on our blog on April 1st, and published in our journal (online and in print) on May 1st.
-Finalists will be announced on our blog on April 1st and published in our blog during the month of April.
+- Winners and finalists will be announced on our blog on May 1st, and published in our journal (online and in print) on May 15th.
+Finalists will be published in our blog the week before the May 15th.

 - There is no fee for participation.

 - Writers, ages 13-19, may submit in one of three categories – poetry, fiction, or nonfiction.
 Ages are counted from the entry date, and entrants are required to show proof of age (those images are never shared publicly).